-Officials from NEI and Afghanistan are celebrating the arrival of the initial shipments of equipment for fghanistan's first sterilized commercial soy milk factory.
+Officials from NEI and Afghanistan are celebrating the arrival of the initial shipments of equipment for Afghanistan's first sterilized commercial soy milk factory.

 NEI is making history in Afghanistan.
 We are in the process of establishing the first ever commercial scale sterilized soy milk factory in the country.
-This factory will produce 40,000 packs daily of 10 month shelf life, soymilk without requiring refrigeration.
+This factory will produce 40,000 packs daily with 10 month shelf life without requiring refrigeration.
 This is important because it will increase accessibility to protein and reach more food insecure households in rural households without electricity.

 NEI President meets with

 Minister of Health to discuss

 foundation's work to combat malnutrition in Afghanistan

 Dr. Steven Kwon, president of Nutrition & Education International, met recently with the Minister of Public Health of Afghanistan, Dr. Ferozudin Feroz, to discuss NEI's work to combat malnutrition.

 The hour-long meeting at Dr. Feroz' residence, covered multiple items and ended with Dr. Feroz saying he would communicate his strong support of NEI to the president of Afghanistan.
 Dr. Kwon told the minister that he had prepared two reports he wanted to present to the president.